Boingboing is committed to your privacy

 We have appropriate procedures and security measures in place to try to prevent Personal Information from being accidentally lost, or used or accessed in an unauthorised way.
 However, like other website owners, we can’t guarantee the security of information that you give to us over the internet, as sending any information via the internet is not completely secure, and any transmission or transaction on the internet is at your own risk.

 If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

 Who will see your data?

-Our website and communications may include links to third parties.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies and practices of any third party to whom we link.
-Please check these policies before you submit any personal data to these websites.
+Our website and communications may include links to other websites and organisations.
+If you click on a link to another websites, they will have their own privacy policies and we do not accept any responsibility or liability for the policies and practices of any third party to whom we link.
+Please check their policies before giving them any Personal Information.

 How long will we hold your data?

 Data you provide with consent (such as subscribing to the mailing list) is held until you withdraw that consent.